Psychology - Bachelor of Science (BSc)

 The programme usually consists of 6 semesters in which the students are required to achieve 180 credit points (ECTS) in total.

 The study modules are structured into the three areas Introduction/Methods/Diagnostics, Fundamentals and Application.
-Students are furthermore required to write a Bachelor’s thesis, do an internship and collect a certain amount of hours as test person.
+Students are furthermore required to write a Bachelor’s thesis and do an internship.

 1. Introduction / Methods / Diagnostics

-The fundamental subjects teach foundational knowledge of human experience and behaviour in relation to the cognitive and biological bases of behaviour and experience (General Psychology and Biological Psychology) as well as foundational intra- and interpersonal processes (Differential Psychology, Developmental and Social Psychology).
+The fundamental subjects teach foundational knowledge of human experience and behaviour in relation to the cognitive and biological bases of behaviour and experience (General Psychology, Biological Psychology) as well as foundational intra- and interpersonal processes (Differential Psychology, Developmental Psychology, Social Psychology).

 The applied subjects are divided into three areas: